 The MilSeq Project, funded by the Department of Defense through the Air Force Medical Support Agency, is a pilot study examining the process of incorporating whole exome sequencing (WES) into the United States Air Force (USAF) military health system.
 Active-duty service members of the USAF (Airmen) are enrolled into the study to undergo clinical WES.
-Reports are then returned directly to Airmen by military healthcare providers.

 The Personal Genome Sequencing Outcomes (PeopleSeq) Consortium, funded by the NIH, is one of the first large-scale longitudinal studies to examine the experiences, attitudes and outcomes of apparently healthy adults who have elected to obtain exome or genome sequencing.
 Data collected will provide valuable information on the potential benefits and costs of performing sequencing in healthy individuals, and key insights into the feasibility of using sequencing to create a more personalized and preventative model of medicine.

 Risk Evaluation and Education of Alzheimer’s Disease: the Study of Communicating Amyloid Neuroimaging (REVEAL-SCAN), funded by the NIH, is the first multi-site, randomized clinical trial to examine the impact of learning amyloid imaging results in cognitively normal individuals.

 The MedSeq Project focused on integrating whole genome sequencing into clinical medicine and was the first clinical trial ever funded by the NIH to empirically study the use of whole genome sequencing in the practice of medicine.
 The Project was led by a multi-disciplinary team of more than 40 scientists.